chrisosaurus/icarus/docs/reference.md

     function baz(&m::Int i::Int) ...

-The view of the world is now during the function call to baz is now:
+The view of the world during the function call to baz:

       +-var-----+  +-var-----+  +-var-----+
       | a       |  | m       |  | i       |